HopeCore's Maternal and Child Health Clinics - Simple Yet Effective Even During COVID

 How HopeCore continues to bring health services to mothers and babies in rural Kenya during COVID.

 It was a warm and sunny day as we drove an hour on the bumpy dirt roads in the HopeCore vehicles until we arrived at a wooden church in the middle of an open field.
 The HopeCore team had already begun to set up the mobile clinic.
 The benches had been pulled out of a church and were lined outside under a tree.
-About 30 mothers and grandmothers were sitting patiently on the benches with small children strapped to their backs in colorful cloth fabric.
-The women were listening intently to the Community Health Volunteer from HopeCore who was providing them with a 1-hour education session on topics such as family planning, nutrition, and what to do if your child gets sick.
+About 30 mothers and grandmothers were sitting patiently on the benches with small children strapped to their backs in colorful fabric.
+The women were listening intently to the Community Health Volunteer from HopeCore, who was providing them with a 1-hour education session on topics such as family planning, nutrition, and what to do if your child gets sick.

-The women line up with their children and the process begins with growth monitoring checking height, weight, and head circumference in the younger children.
+The women line up with their children, and the process begins with growth monitoring, checking height, weight, and head circumference in the younger children.
 The growth numbers are recorded in a small paper book that most women have brought with them.
 HopeCore also records the numbers of each patient on their Smartphone App, CommCare.
-This way they can keep track of the patients, pertinent health data, and offer follow-up if needed.
+This way, they can keep track of the patients, pertinent health data, and offer follow-up if needed.

 A young infant gets evaluated for an upper respiratory tract infection